hekaplex/2022_01_DSI_WD/M_Wilson/M_Wilson.md

 3. ~~Data Science~~  :brain: Artificial Intelligence

-4. At this moment, I am committed to implementing Computer Vision into the capstone via the OpenCV library.
-It is my hope to one day soon work remotely for a company such as Tesla (Autopilot) or Comma.ai (OpenPilot).
-AUSTIN OR BUST!! :airplane:
+4. ~~At this moment, I am committed to implementing Computer Vision into the capstone via the OpenCV library.
+It is my hope to one day soon work remotely for a company such as Tesla (Autopilot) or Comma.ai (OpenPilot).~~ ESCAPE THY MATRIX!! ❤️‍🔥

 ## *Obstacle Analysis:* Currently implementing Hough Line Transform.